jobergner/backent-cli/README.md

 - manages self referencing elements

 ### TODO
+- some setters dont have return when engine == nil (operationkind delete)
+- current state instead of initial state
 - describe how operationkindDelete in tree
 - nice tutorial for inspector
 - document flags